nn-students-2021h2/8/CONTRIBUTING.md

 We use feature branch workflow to make working with the repository easier.
 It means that you should push your changes to the topic branches and then a make pull request to commit the changes to the main branch.
 The request must include description of what was done.
-The request must be reviewed by code reviewer or team leader and then merged into main.
+The request must be reviewed by code reviewer or team leader, approved and then merged into main.

 <a id="3-project-goals"></a>